MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/what-subscription-do-i-have.md

 - AdminSurgePortfolio
 - AdminTemplateSet
 search.appverid: MET150
-description: "Learn to verify which Microsoft business subscriptions your organization has by going to the Microsoft 365 admin center." ms.date: 10/04/2023
+description: "Find out what Microsoft business subscriptions your organization has by using the Your products page in the Microsoft 365 admin center." ms.date: 10/05/2023
 ---

 # What Microsoft business subscriptions do I have?